xoxzo/blog.xoxzo.com/content/Engineering/django-vs-flask-en.md

 Lang: en
 Summary: Flask vs Django, the battle of frameworks can be a bit confusing to people who start off.
 This is a guide for making an informed decision about the right web framework to work with.

-I would like to congratulate you for deciding to develop web app using python.
-Python is currently one of the most popular programming languages around, favoured for its clean, readable code, and flexibility.
+I would like to congratulate you for deciding to develop web apps using python.
+Python is currently one of the most popular programming languages around, favored for its clean, readable code, and flexibility.
 It is also in high demand because of its wide range of web frameworks that can take your project from idea to reality, in the fastest time possible.
-Lets first address the most fundamental question.
+Let's first address the most fundamental question.

 # What are web frameworks?
 A web framework is a code library that makes web development faster and easier by providing common patterns for building reliable, scalable and maintainable web applications.
 What that means is that a web framework takes away all the boring and repetitive tasks from you and lets you concentrate on building what you want to build.
 Pretty cool stuff!